jklynn/Greek/README.md

 # Greek
-Materials for the teaching of Greek 1, geared toward Hansen and Quinn's Greek: An Intensive Course
+Materials for the teaching of Greek 1, geared toward Groton's Alpha to Omega